 Birmingham City University is committed to conserving and promoting biodiversity, whilst creating a pleasant working environment for all students and staff.

 We have carried out a number of biodiversity projects across the campuses.
-In 2012, some of our student volunteers joined a Waterways Trust Project to improve the canal-side area adjacent to our City Centre Campus.

 Around our City South Campus and the Doug Ellis Sports Centre, we have created wild meadows, erected bird boxes and planted native bulbs.

 During 2022, five new trees were purchased and planted on campus - three at the side of Parkside Building and two at the Conservatoire.
 Wildflower plugs were also planted at the Conservatoire as part of Graduate+ Week, plus wooden planters were installed and planted for Plot C External social space, and additional planted beds created at the rear of Joseph Priestley Building, on Curzon Street, and at City South Campus and STEAMhouse.